roberthart56/intro_to_micropython/README.md

 # intro_to_micropython
 Introduction to micropython on the RP2040 and ESP32, particularly the xiao modules.
-Pin names for Micropython are show in the figure below:
+Pin names for using Micropython on the RP2040 module are show in the figure below:

 <figure>
   <img src="./images/xiao_rp2040.svg" width="300" alt="rp2040"/>
  </figure>

+lkjlkj
+ - lkj
+ - lklkj
+ - lkjlkj
+ -

 [link to simple Micropython examples](https://ionian-specialist-1bb.notion.site/Simple-examples-using-XIAO-modules-and-Micropython-fdc9b43a77ea43ea92c72b8b70e38cb5)